 On the far wall of the main prayer room, one can observe the central portion of the Wheel of Life between two Tibetan calendars, symbolising the significance of overcoming earthly desires to achieve enlightenment.

 Thiksey Monastery is an excellent site of cultural and spiritual significance, providing visitors with a fascinating glimpse into Buddhism.
-It remains one of the must-visit monasteries in Ladakh for those seeking to know history, art, and spirituality.
+It remains a must-visit Leh Ladakh monastery for those seeking to know history, art, and spirituality.

 If you want more exploration, a visit to the 150-year-old Samsthanling Gompa at Sumur is a must.
 This enormous complex comprises seven temples, including the Rimpoche’s room, offering a glimpse into the area’s rich cultural and spiritual history.
 Strolling through the town, you’ll be amazed by the stunning surrounding landscape between the jungle and a small lake.